 - The harassment created a hostile work environment

 - You reported the harassment and no corrective measures were taken

 - You could not report the harassment because there was no effective means by which to file a harassment complaint

 - Your employer should have known about the harassment and took no corrective measures

 Employers should strive to create an environment in which employees feel free to raise concerns and are confident that those concerns will be addressed.

 Under federal law, employers may be able to avoid liability if they prove you did not take the appropriate corrective measures, such as reporting the conduct to Human Resources.
 In addition, your employee may not be liable if they attempted to correct the situation.

-Speak with a Our Sexual Harassment Attorney in New York City today.
+Speak with Our Sexual Harassment Attorneys in New York City, New Jersey or Pennsylvania today.

 Sexual Harassment does not disappear on its own.
 In fact, most harassment gets worse over time if you do not take immediate action.
 To learn how we can help you fight back, contact the Derek Smith Law Group today.
-You can call us toll free at 877-469-5297.
+You can call us toll-free at 877-469-5297.
 Our sexual harassment lawyers serve clients in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
-We also represent employees sexual harassment cases in New Jersey, Pennsylvania & Washington D.C.
+We also represent employees sexual harassment cases in New Jersey, Pennsylvania.

 Non-Employee Sexual Harassment | New York City Sexual Harassment Attorneys